 General

-In line with the Item 14 Paragraph 2 of the Final Exemption Act, Transporter is obliged to conduct Market Test at least every two (2) years as of the commercial operation date of the Pipeline.
+In line with the Item 14 Paragraph 2 of the Final Exemption Act and the regulation governing network codes related to calculation and allocation of capacities for natural gas transmission, Transporter is obliged to conduct Market Test at least each odd year.
 Purpose of Market Test is to assess the interest of natural gas market for expansion of capacities on Entry Point and all Exit Points in the Pipeline.
-Market Test shall be organized in cooperation with the AFO.
-If Market Test shows the interest of market for expansion of capacities, results of the Market Test conducted by Transporter and AFO are positive and other conditions from this Article 9 are met, the Transporter is obliged to commence the construction of incremental capacity.
-Transporter shall publish the results of Market Test on its website.
+Market Test shall be organized in cooperation with the Adjacent TSO.
+If Market Test shows the interest of market for expansion of capacities, results of the Market Test conducted by Transporter and Adjacent TSO are positive and other conditions from this Article 9 are met, the Transporter is obliged to commence the construction of incremental capacity.
+Transporter shall publish the report on assessment of Market interest on its website, in Serbian and English language.

-In conducting Market Test, Transporter shall apply Article 9 of this Network Code which corresponds to the provisions of CAM Network Code relating to the incremental capacity.
+In conducting Market Test, Transporter shall apply Article 9 of this Network Code and the regulation governing network codes related to calculation and allocation of capacities for natural gas transmission in part governing Incremental Capacity procedure.

 Assessment of Market Interest

-Transporter together with the publication of the auction for yearly Capacity Products, as set out in the Article 7.4.2.1 of this Network Code, shall sent invitation to all participants on natural gas market to submit non-binding demand indications for incremental capacity (hereinafter referred to as: ”Market Test Invitation”).
-Market Test Invitation shall be published through Capacity Booking Platform and on the Transporter`s website.
+Transporter immediately after commencement of the auction for yearly Standard Capacity Products, as set out in the Article 7.4.2.1 of this Network Code, shall send invitation to all participants on natural gas market to submit non-binding demand indications for Incremental Capacity (hereinafter referred to as: ”Market Test Invitation”).
+Transporter and Adjacent TSO communicate the Market Test Invitation through Capacity Booking Platform, and the Transporter publishes the Market Test Invitation also on its website.

 All Users and Persons which intend to submit non-binding demand indications to the Transporter must do so using form published on the website of Transporter together with the Market Test Invitation.
-Non-binding demand indications may contain conditions under which the interest is expressed.

 Deadline for the submission of non-binding demand indications is eight (8) weeks as of the publication of Market Test Invitation.

-In the Market Test Invitation Transporter may determine fee to be paid for submission of non-binding demand indications.
+Transporter may, during the Market Test, assess also non-binding demand indications that are submitted after the elapse of the deadline from the Article 9.2.3 of this Network Code or to include them in the subsequent Market Test.

+Transporter is entitled to, after previously obtained approval from AERS, charge the Users for the commission for non-standardized service in relation to direct costs associated with the assessment of non-binding demand indications.
+The Transporter publishes the amount of the commission on its website.
+Transporter returns to the User the amount of received commission if the economic test is positive for at least one offer level which includes the Incremental Capacity at respective Interconnection Point.

-First Market Test Invitation Transporter shall publish on 2021 and must publish Market Test Invitation at least each odd numbered year even if does not offer yearly Capacity Products on auctions in the odd numbered year.
+Transporter is obliged to publish the Market Test Invitation even if does not offer yearly Standard Capacity Products on auctions in the respective odd year.

+If the Users express interest for the Incremental Capacity within eight (8) weeks as from the commencement of annual auction for Standard Capacity Products in even year, the Transporter, in cooperation with Adjacent TSO, may agree to conduct the Market Test also in even year if:

+the procedure may be completed before the commencement of the subsequent cycle of assessment of the market demand; and

+the Auction Calendar is respected.

 Market Demand Assessment Report and Design Phase